 3. Arm her with several different coping strategies to help her get through times when she is feeling homesick: write in a letter or journal about a fun activity or a new friend; write down or name 3 things she enjoyed that day and 3 things she's looking forward to doing tomorrow; make plans with a new friend to be “buddies” for activities like rec swim; take deep breaths and focus on positive thoughts; talk to a counselor and ask for help.

 4. Please do not tell your daughter that you will come pick her up if she doesn’t like camp.
 If you do this, it undermines her ability to overcome this challenge, and we are defeated before we ever start.
-Instead, assure her that that her counselors will help her and know that facing and overcoming difficulties, in a safe and encouraging environment, builds resilience and gives campers confidence in themselves that they have the ability to recover from setbacks, face adversity, and adapt to change.
+Instead, assure her that that her counselors will help her.
+Let her know that facing and overcoming difficulties, in a safe and encouraging environment, builds resilience and gives campers confidence in themselves that they have the ability to recover from setbacks, face adversity, and adapt to change.
 Note that early departure due to homesickness is not considered a reason for refund of camp fees according to camp policy.

 5. Write happy letters to your camper every day!
 Parents may also wish to place one or several "missing home" notes in the camper's trunk that she can open if she's missing home and needs a boost.
 They might include how proud you are that she is doing her best at camp, a list of the things she was looking forward to doing, and the things you are excited to learn about when she comes back.